June 2025 Can't-Miss Events

 Art Crush

 Join the Downtown Arts District for this month’s Art Crush block party.
 Enjoy local artists, live entertainment, street vendors, kids’ activities, extended gallery hours, and handmade art shopping—all centered at Sixth and Trade Streets.
-This month’s event will feature a special Juneteenth theme.
-Free admission.
+This month’s event has a Juneteenth theme.
+Free.
 7–10 p.m.

 June 21